 “Yes, Miss James.” the children chanted.

-There was soon an impressive list on the whiteboard: Mary, Joseph, Jesus, shepherds, angels, kings, sheep, cows, pigs, horses, camels, a donkey (‘Oh yes Olivia, we must sing Little Donkey,’ agreed Ellen), an innkeeper, a llama (that had been Ben’s idea and everyone laughed but Ellen said there were camels, so why not a llama too?), a stable, a manger, presents for Jesus (Ellen asked if anyone remembered what the three kings brought Jesus and received the confident answer of gold, Frankenstein and mirth from Chantelle), lambs, guests at the inn, a drummer boy (‘Another good song Dylan,’ Ellen smiled), costumes, crowns, angel wings and tinsel.
+There was soon an impressive list on the whiteboard: Mary, Joseph and a doll for Jesus, shepherds, angels, kings and camels, the usual farm animals, a donkey (‘Oh yes Olivia, we must sing Little Donkey,’ agreed Ellen), an innkeeper, a llama (that had been Ben’s idea and everyone laughed but Ellen said there were camels, so why not a llama too?), a stable with manger, presents for Jesus (Ellen asked if anyone remembered what the three kings brought Jesus and received the confident answer of gold, Frankenstein and mirth from Chantelle), guests at the inn, a drummer boy (‘Another good song Dylan,’ Ellen smiled), costumes, crowns, angel wings and tinsel.
 Finally, Ellen got to Amy, who was sitting next to her feet, the last child in the circle.
 Amy had listened carefully to everyone’s ideas, occasionally standing up to excitedly repeat what her friends said.
-She liked to say and sign the words as she was developing her speech and Makaton sign language.
+Her hands moved busily as she said the words as she was developing her Makaton sign language.
 Amy worked the hardest of all the children in Blue Class and was the most enthusiastic pupil in school.
 Everyone in class loved her and her teaching assistant, Miss Williams.

 “Amy, can you think of anything?”
 Ellen signed the key words in her sentence.